Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 | MSAA                            | 0         | 0          | 0         | 0         | 39430  | 0         | 0          | 0           | 0        | 0                 | 0                  | 0                   | 39430  | 0       | 0              | 0          |
 | MSAA/Alt-Science/Social Studies | 0         | 0          | 15087     | 0         | 110944 | 0         | 0          | 0           | 0        | 0                 | 0                  | 0                   | 110924 | 83458   | 56907          | 0          |
 | TNReady                         | 0         | 0          | 0         | 0         | 406710 | 0         | 0          | 0           | 0        | 0                 | 0                  | 0                   | 405732 | 270697  | 216593         | 0          |

+* Looks like I need to break this table down a bit further to aggregate by test and then subject.
+The data are noisy and I will filter by the aggregated scores reported in each school to account for that.
+The general heuristic is that the majority of students tend to take these tests in a specific grade.
+However, some students take the tests in earlier or later grades than their peers.
+In these cases, there can be much grade-level suppression.
+Therefore, aggregatons are much less suppressed than grade-level reports.